Fresh Foods for Parrots: Which One's are Safe?

 When switching your bird over to a better diet, don't completely replace its old diet with new food items all at once.
 Do it gradually.

 Introduce something new each day and keep track of your bird's preference among a range of foods.
-Seed, if fed at all, should be a small portion of the diet (15%).
+Here is a list of foods to avoid.
+Seed, if fed at all, should be a small portion of the diet (less than 15%).
 Nuts should be a small portion of the diet, especially for macaws and large hookbills that need higher fat content in their diet.
 An almond in the shell or hazelnut can make a fun and entertaining edible toy for some of the larger hookbills.
 A commercial diet can form another 30% of the diet.
 Fruits, although delicious and relished by most birds, should not be overfed.
 Apples seem to be a universal favorite.
 They should be cut in small morsels and supplemented with any of the aforementioned fruits to make up about 15%-20% of the diet.
 Finally, a mixture of shredded dark greens and vegetables mixed with a rice and bean mixture should form the final 35%-40% of the diet.

 Your bird will learn to love the variety and will be healthier than ever before.
 For a choice of premium commercial diets, visit http://www.birdsupplies.com/bird-food/.